Per-Plexing Synology

 Handbrake Preferences window: selection of Nvidia NVENC driver

-Once the discs are ripped and the resulting files are ready to be moved over to the NAS, the configuration of the media library have to be considered.
+Once the discs are ripped and the resulting files are ready to be moved over to the NAS, the configuration of the media library has to be considered.

 Plex Configuration